A granny flat above the garage is private and romantic—perched in the treetops far from the main house. Renters love

 If your garage is on an alley, think about outdoor lighting, locked gates, and other security features that will make those in the ADU feel at ease.

 Maxable ADU designers will help you plan the perfect over-garage granny flat.
-It all begins with a free ADU Planning Phone Call.
+It all begins with an ADU Planning Phone Call.

 Space Savers in a Second-Floor Granny Flat